lynnfaraday/aresmush.com/_root/tutorials/config/status.md

 ---
+title: Configuring the Status System
+layout: page
 tags:
 - config
-title: Configuring the status system.
 ---
-# Configuring the Status System

 To configure the Status plugin: